onsclom/reversed-roles-gmtk-2023/notes.md

 X lets animation those eyes with springs
-X then lets get that traingle background going (prob on cpu)
-- then make starting area that teaches controls and looks decent!!!
+X then lets get that traingle background going (prob on cpu) ~ then make starting area that teaches controls and looks decent!!!

 - really simple first spiral level to teach left and right?
 - then we need a level that forces flip somehow..

 - what if blocks appear/disappear in different gravity flips?!

+- IT NEEDS NICE PASTEL MINAMLISTIC LOSPEC COLOR THEME
+- set animation speed lower on triangles further away!

+- sounds on fast wall bounces (maybe char blinks?)
+- particle effect on death

+- goal needs to be particle black hole thing!

+- needs time and deaths at end

+LEVEL / MECHANIC IDEAS:

+- red lava blocks that kill on touch!
+- moving red blocks
+- cannon that aims and shoots!
+- speed boosts?
+- areas that trap your gravity?